anupamb-lab/TaskDash-codebuzzweb/README.md

    - Click "Save"

 3. **Manage Tasks**
-   - Drag tasks between columns (To Do → In Progress → Done) or use "Move to" buttons
+   - Drag tasks between columns (Planned → In Progress → Done) or use "Move to" buttons
    - Click on a task to edit it
    - Click the ✕ button to delete a task
    - Use filters to view tasks by assignee or priority